zedlopez/inf7/README.md

 ## Templates

-inf7 creates a lot of different files like the initial story.ni when you run init, or the a new extension when you run ext.
+inf7 creates a lot of different files like the initial story.ni when you run init, or the new extension when you run ext.
 The inf7 config directory has a tmpl directory with story.erb and extension.erb, [erubi templates](https://github.com/jeremyevans/erubi).
 If you'd like to customize the contents of these, you can edit them.

 There are a lot of other files inf7 creates from templates; it always looks to the config directory for templates first.
 If it finds one there, it uses that one instead of its own default.
 If you want to customize the style of the documentation, copy style.erb to your config dir's tmpl subdirectory and modify it as you see fit.
 This gives considerable flexibility and commensurate ability to shoot yourself in the foot.
 But if you mess things up, you can always delete the config directory's copy and it'll go back to the default, or you can copy the default over the config's copy.